 (1) This section applies in those parts of the State only, which are prescribed by the regulations as areas of irrigation to which this section applies.

-(2) The owner or occupier of land in any area of irrigation so prescribed may for the purpose of conducing to the early germination of subterranean clover on the land, burn bush on the land during the prohibited burning times, subject to the regulations and conditions which are referred to in section 24, and which shall apply subject to modification or variation under subsection (3) of this section.
+(2) The owner or occupier of land in any area of irrigation so prescribed may for the purpose of conducing to the early germination of subterranean clover on the land, burn bush on the land during the prohibited burning times, subject to the regulations and conditions which are referred to in section 24, and which shall apply subject to modification or variation under subsection (4).

-(3)(a) A fee is not payable for a permit required under this section unless regulations made under paragraph (b) prescribe otherwise.
+(3) A fee is not payable for a permit required under this section unless regulations made under subsection (4) prescribe otherwise.

-(b) The provisions of the regulations mentioned in section 24, and the provisions of paragraphs (a) and (b) of that section, may be modified, varied, added to, or substituted, by regulations made in relation to burning under this section, but until so modified, varied, added to, or substituted, those provisions continue to apply, subject to paragraph (a) of this subsection, to burning under this section.
+(4) The provisions of the regulations mentioned in section 24, and the provisions of paragraphs (a) and (b) of that section, may be modified, varied, added to, or substituted, by regulations made in relation to burning under this section, but until so modified, varied, added to, or substituted, those provisions continue to apply, subject to subsection (3), to burning under this section.

 [Section 24A inserted by No. 35 of 1957 s.
 4; amended by No. 11 of 1963 s.
-10.]
+10; No. 19 of 2010 s.
+52(4).]

 24B.
 Production of permit to burn may be required